xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/mpi/readme.md

 **Recommended**: Build a Release version of MPIHelloWorld.exe so that you don't have to include any additional dependencies as resource files (e.g.: `msvcp140d.dll` or `vcruntime140d.dll`).

-## Create a job with MPI task
+## Create a job with an MPI task

 To create your job with default settings:

 ```bash
 azure batch job create --template job.json